sheikifg/Notcoin-Telegram-Mini-App-Clone/README.md

 ## Contact

-For any inquiries, please contact me in Telegram: [Nikandr Surkov](https://t.me/nikandr_s).
+For any inquiries, please contact me in Telegram:).